gaoliyao/gaoliyao.github.io/index.md

 layout: default
 ---

-I am currently a graduate student at Universty of Washington, Statistics.
+I am currently a Master student at Universty of Washington, Statistics.
 Starting from this summer, I has been working with Prof. [Yi-An Ma](https://sites.google.com/view/yianma/home) on scalable inference  methods for time-series data from the applied side.
 Prior to UW, I used to be a student at Purdue Univesity and has been fortunately instructed by Professor [Guang Lin](https://www.math.purdue.edu/~lin491/).
 Recently, my research has been focusing on learning theory, Langevin MCMC for deep learning, and theoretical guarantee of group-invariant Neural networks.
 <!--![University of Washington.
 (Credit to UW website)](https://raw.githubusercontent.com/gaoliyao/gaoliyao.github.io/master/img/UW.png?token=ADLTCAFYJULIWSPGXGUWASC7PJPR6) -->